Ethra8/history_beyond_myth/README.md

 # FEATURES

 ## IMPLEMENTED FEATURES

+### RESPONSIVENESS
+This site is fully responsive on all device sizes.

 ### NAVIGATION BAR FEATURES
 - It is **featured on all pages**, including the error page, allowing easy navigation through all the site, preventing the user to having to use the 'back' button on the browser to revert back to previous pages.
 - It **includes links** to all pages (*Home Page*, *Arthur*, *Avalon*, *Sign-up*).
 The  *Logo* links to the *Home Page*, as some users will prefer to click on it, instead of clicking on the corresponding link.